sueszli/notionBackup/README.md

 here's why this tool makes your Notion backups future-proof.

-there are 5 ways to back up your Notion content:
+there are 5 ways to back up your notion content:

 | export type           | no data loss      | fully offline                  | editable      |
 | --------------------- | ----------------- | ------------------------------ | ------------- |